italoguasti/italoguasti/README.md

   ##

 <div>
-I'm a Flutter developer, I've worked as a Test Engineer and I'm a Computer Science student.
+I'm a developer and I'm a Computer Science student.
 <div>

 <br>